 - engine judder under acceleration, or lack of power.

-- Peugeot check engine light on and the car won't start
+- Peugeot check engine light stays on, and the car won't start.

 The BC display may also show messages regarding the engine operation.
 You can use an OBD2 scanner to diagnose your Peugeot check engine light via the OBD port under the dashboard.
 All 2000 and newer Peugeots have an On-Board Diagnostic (OBD) computer.